syncfusion-content/maui-docs/MAUI/Picker/populating-items.md

 The .NET MAUI Picker control, selected and unselected items, `TextColor`, `FontSize`, `FontFamily`, and `FontAttributes` can be customized as shown in the following code.

+The .NET MAUI Picker control, selected and unselected items, `TextColor`, `FontSize`, `FontFamily`, and `FontAttributes` can be customized as shown in the following code.

 ### Selected item customization

-Selected item [SelectedTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_SelectedTextStyle) can be customized by setting `SfPicker.SelectedTextStyle` property.
+The selected item [SelectedTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_SelectedTextStyle) can be customized by setting the `SfPicker.SelectedTextStyle` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}